lasso-js/lasso/README.md

 }
 ```

-If a custom dependency supported more than just a `path` property, additional properties could be provided as shown in the following sample code:
+If a custom dependency supports more than just a `path` property, additional properties could be provided as shown in the following sample code:

 ```json
 {